-Gender prediction is usually a hot topic of conversation after you’ve shared that you are expecting.
-Whether it is well-meaning partners, friends or family, everyone wants to get in on the act of predicting your bub’s gender.
-The odds are evenly split at 50/50 but that doesn’t seem to dampen the enthusiasm of anyone playing the game!
-These days, the technology we have available to us means the guess work element can be taken away if we prefer, but for mums and dads who choose not to find out, the gender prediction activities are fun to do.
+Gender prediction is usually a hot topic of conversation after you've shared that you are expecting.
+Whether it is well-meaning friends or family, everyone wants to get in on the act of predicting your bub's gender.
+The odds are evenly split at 50/50 but that doesn t seem to dampen the enthusiasm of anyone playing the game!
+These days, the technology we have available to us means the guess work element can be taken away if we prefer, but for parents who choose not to find out, the gender prediction activities are fun to do.

 Once you've confirmed your pregnancy every single aspect of what you say, do, eat or sleep will be open to scrutiny.
 It's all part of the entertainment of working out whether you're having a boy or a girl.

 Pimply skin?
 You're definitely having a girl!
 Craving fish?
 You're definitely having a boy!
 Remember, that despite the multitude of gender prediction methods that people will use in order to guess your bub's gender, they are just that.
 Guesses.
 We've looked at just about every conceivable old wives tale used for gender prediction and what they might be based on.

 The way you are carrying your pregnant belly, through to how your hair looks are all ways to allegedly predict what gender your bub will be.
 And while there is little to no science behind the theories, they are a fabulous way to have a conversation with friends or to pass the final days of pregnancy when your bump balloons and you are eager to meet your little bundle of joy.

 The wedding shower ring swing is a wonderful baby shower game and even the way you sleep can mean something about the gender of bub if you believe the tales.
 Remember that they are only tales.
 The only definitive way to discover bub's gender is to wait till they're born or to find out during ultrasound.